anamaricriscaravana/BodyMassIndexAndPaintJobEstimator/README.md

+# Body Mass Index and Paint Job Estimator

+This project is developed for a Programming Logic and Design subject, that involves creating programs in Java, Python, and C++ to solve specific problems.
+The exercises focus on applying fundamental programming concepts such as modular design, input handling, calculations, and output formatting.

-# III-Programming-Exercise
+# Problems

-Create programs using Java, Python, and C++ language for each of the following problems.
-Submit screenshot of the code and output.

-1. Body Mass Index
+1. Body Mass Index (BMI)

-Design a modular program that calculates and displays a person’s body mass index (BMI).
-The BMI is often used to determine whether a person with a sedentary lifestyle is overweight or underweight for his or her height.
-A person’s BMI is calculated with the following formula:
+- Description: Design a modular program that calculates and displays a person’s Body Mass Index (BMI).
+The BMI helps determine whether a person with a sedentary lifestyle is overweight or underweight for their height.
-BMI = Weight × 703 / (Height^2)
+- Formula: BMI = (weight(lb) x (height^2(in))) x 703

 2. Paint Job Estimator

-A painting company has determined that for every 115 square feet of wall space, one gallon of paint and eight hours of labor will be required.
-The company charges 20.00 per hour for labor.
-Design a modular program that asks the user to enter he square feet of wall space to be painted and the price of the paint per gallon.
+- Description: Design a modular program that estimates the resources needed for a paint job.
+The program asks the user to enter the square feet of wall space to be painted and the price of paint per gallon.
+It then calculates and displays the number of gallons of paint required, hours of labor needed, cost of paint, labor charges, and total cost of the paint job.

-The program should display the following data:

-The number of gallons of paint required

-The hours of labor required

-The cost of the paint

-The labor charges

-The total cost of the paint job
+- Details: 1 gallon of paint covers 115 square feet.
+8 hours of labor required per gallon of paint.
+Labor costs $20.00 per hour.